All Episodes

 It's the way it wasn't.

-Well, the way Walter Cronkite saw it and wanted everybody else to see it, but it's not the way it was.
+The way Walter Cronkite saw it and wanted everybody else to see it, but it's not the way it was.

-Yet, Al Newharth says President Bush went on the air this week to pretend again that things are okay in Iraq, shades of President Johnson of Vietnam nearly 40 years ago, so here comes that template.
+Everybody knows this now, yet Al Newharth says, President Bush went on the air this week to pretend again that things are okay in Iraq, shades of President Johnson of Vietnam nearly 40 years ago.

-The most important similarity between Iraq and Vietnam is that uh both Democratic and Republican presidents lied to us in wartime.
+The most important similarity between Iraq and Vietnam is that both Democratic and Republican presidents lied to us in wartime.

-Uh to refresh your memory, here's how we got out of the Vietnam quagmire, Walter Cronkite, the most trusted man in America, said there's no way this war can be justified any longer.
+Walter Cronkite, the most trusted man in America, said there's no way this war can be justified any longer.

-I've lost Cronkite, I've lost Middle America.
+Johnson lamented to AIDS, I've lost Cronkite, I've lost Middle America.

 He announced he would not run for re-election.